StingraySoftware/HENDRICS/docs/technical_details.rst

 (``cupy.RawKernel``), so it needs no dependency beyond CuPy.
 Writing it with ``numba.cuda`` would have needed the separate ``numba-cuda`` package.

-The GPU results are identical to the CPU ones, not only close:
+The GPU results are identical to those of the Numba code on the CPU, not only
+close:

 * The phases are computed with the same operations, in the same order, as the Numba functions ``_fast_phase*``, and the time slice and phase bin of each event